KJH-x/scans_creator/README.md

 - `shade_color`: The color of the shade.

 - `text_list`:  The metadata to be displayed.
 (TODO: Details).

-- `pos_list`: The text position of the initial version.

-  > Now this parameter is no longer used because of the lack of flexibility unless you turn off the `use_new_method` in [scan_creator.py](https://github.com/KJH-x/scans_creator/blob/94e4145b9387cc5a10f6e1edc09217787949e172/scan_creator.py#L519)

 ## Limitations & Known Issues